wghile/PS-Module2Project/README.md

 -Button display toggle in Form component: https://www.shecodes.io/athena/9351-how-to-hide-a-button-in-react#:~:text=To%20hide%20a%20button%20in%20React%2C%20you%20can%20use%20the,class%20in%20your%20button%20element.

+-Inputs in Help component: https://react.dev/reference/react-dom/components/input#controlling-an-input-with-a-state-variable

 ## Acknowledgements:

 -Thank you to my instructors Tishana Trainor, Manara Ali and Kasper Kain for teaching us the foundation needed to build a React application

 -Special thanks to Manara for showing me optional chaining!
 Without this, my application would not load the data every time because the component rendering would often happen before the data was retrieved.

--Thank you to my classmates Mark Soro and Owusuduah Achamfour for their help with deploying to GitHub pages
+-Thank you to my classmates Mark Soro and Owusuduah Achamfour for their help with deploying my project to GitHub pages